-As with any material you need to be able to make accurate measurements of your acrylic or polycarbonate panels in order to employ them to maximum effect.
+As with any material you need to be able to make accurate measurements of your polycarbonate panels and acrylic (perspex) sheets in order to employ them to maximum effect.
 Once you receive your plastic sheet though, it may not be clear to you what the best way to proceed is in order to make sure you end up with the segments necessary to fulfil your needs.
 Obviously, the more accurate your measurements the cleaner and more precise will be your cuts and the cleaner and more precise will be the joins between panels or between plastic sheets and adjoining walls or other elements.

 For Large Scale Installations